linuxmint/doc-developer-guide/docs/mint-tools.rst

 Some tools, which were very useful in the past, also disappeared when they were no longer needed.
 Here's a list of the currently active tools projects developed by Linux Mint.

-mint-common
+mintcommon
 -----------

 Common utility functions and libraries used by the Mint tools are placed in the mint-common project.

-This project is developed in Python and its source code is available on `Github <https://github.com/linuxmint/mint-common>`_.
+This project is developed in Python and its source code is available on `Github <https://github.com/linuxmint/mintcommon>`_.

 mintbackup
 ----------